 A great writer transcends people and places to reach the core of man’s soul.
 The Hemingway Home in Key West took me on an expected journey deep into my spirit and introduced me to a side of my humanity that I usually dare not go.
 Through Hemingway’s courageous suffering, I could see the heroism of loving, and living life, the best you can with every day you have.

 I wasn’t a huge Hemingway fan before this tour.
-The primary reason we visited Hemingway’s House in the first place was that the last Conch Train of the evening had already departed and we had a couple of hours to kill before the sunset at Mallory Square.
+The primary reason we visited Hemingway’s House in the first place was that we saw some cats in the yard while biking Key West and we had a couple of hours to kill before the sunset at Mallory Square.

 Hemingway Home Cats

 To be honest, we were mostly there for the Hemingway Cats.
 I mean, the Hemingway Home is literally a registered zoo where 50-60 polydactyl (6-toed) cats get to roam the grounds of the largest private house in Key West.
 Being cat people, we couldn’t pass that up.

 The Hemingway Cats are descendants of Snowball, who was owned by Captain Dexter, a highly regarded wrecker captain in Key West.
 One cat just leads to another and Captain Dexter gave Hemingway one of Snowball’s kittens named Snow White.
 Snow White’s kittens were named after Hemingway’s famous friends and that tradition continues today.